faraguti/AWS-CS-Server/README.md

      ./hlds_run -game cstrike +maxplayers 12 +map de_dust2
      ```

+   > :information_source: **Note:** The first time you run the server after installation, you may encounter a "FATAL ERROR (shutting down): Mod_NumForName: models/player/gign.mdl not found" error, and the server won't start successfully.
+This issue is common after the initial installation.
+To resolve it, simply run the same command again, and the server should start without any issues on the second attempt.
+Subsequent server starts should work smoothly.

 7. **Accessing Your CS 1.6 Server**

    - The CS 1.6 server is now running!
 Players can connect to it using the public IP address of your EC2 instance and the port specified for the server.